 As for sellers of raw milk, I believe it should be allowed but with rules and regulations.
 In Germany they seem to have a reasonable set of rules that require the milk be bought at the farm gate, uses only milk produced at that farm, the milk is no older than two days and must have a warning label “Raw Milk – boil before usage”.
 I would also add that the sellers need to be insured and held liable for any illness caused.

 I also believe that any health claims need to be scientifically proven as well.
-Whether it is corporations or ideologically minded groups, when entering a market there is a tendency to over-state the potential upside and downplay the negatives.
-In raw milk's case, the health benefits are way over-stated and the potential for illness are very much downplayed.
+Whether it is corporations or ideologically minded groups, when entering a market there is a tendency to overstate the potential upside and downplay the negatives.
+In raw milk’s case, the health benefits are way over-stated and the potential for illness is very much downplayed.

 For me, I’ll stick with pasteurized milk because it is safer, there are no additional health benefits to raw milk nor does it taste epically better than the pasteurized version.
 That’s just me though, I think like a scientist, please feel free to drink as you see fit, just don’t feed it to children.

 Note: aged cheese, made from raw milk, is generally safe and there are technical reasons why so I see that as a separate and distinct argument from raw milk consumption.

 Campylobacteriosis outbreaks in the state of Hesse, Germany, 2005-2011